• Skip to primary navigation

 • How much did these items cost to make?

-• How long did it take to make these Christmas Place Cards project?
+• How long did it take to make the Christmas Place Cards project?

 • How to make these adorable Christmas Place Cards?

-• Things you should know when doing this project?
+• What are some things you should know when doing this project?

 What are place cards?